Protohominid/simple-recipe/README.md

 The plugin adds a "Recipe" custom post type and the "simple_recipe" shortcode.

+The plugin outputs clean, unstlyed, semantic HTML so it is up to the theme to create the look.
+I've added classes where appropriate to hook into for CSS.

+##Shortcode usage notes

-The shortcode only accepts one parameter right now, a recipe slug, like so:
+The shortcode only accepts one parameter right now, the title as a recipe slug, like so:

     [simple_recipe title="coconut-cinnamon-crumble"]

-The plugin outputs clean, unstlyed, semantic HTML so it is up to the dev to create the look.
-I've added classes where appropriate to hook into for CSS.
+##Recipe CPT notes

+Recipe ingredients need to be entered as an unordered list.
+Recipe instructions should be entered as an ordered list.

 To do:
-I'd like to create an easy way to insert the shortcode with the slug automatically.
-For now you have to know the recipe's slug and the shortcode format and type it in manually.
+- I'd like to create an easy way to insert the shortcode with the slug automatically.
+For now you have to know the recipe's slug and the shortcode format and type it in manually
-More recipe details would also be good, like nutrition info.
+- More recipe details would also be good, like nutrition info
+- Maybe an option to include the recipe thumbnail

 Thanks to jaredatch for the [Custom Metaboxes code](https://github.com/jaredatch/Custom-Metaboxes-and-Fields-for-WordPress).